Laundry Closet Makeover

 Laundry Closet Design Ideas

-Effective laundry closet design makes small spaces highly functional.
-Layout planning is key.
-If using stacked units, consider vertical cabinetry for storage.
+Effective laundry closet design optimizes limited square footage.
+Start with planning the layout.
+If using stacking appliances allows room for vertical storage solutions.
 For machines placed side-by-side, include a functional counter.
 Incorporate clever pull-out solutions for efficiency.
-A pull-out drying rack in the cabinetry saves floor space.
+Integrate drying racks into built-ins.
 Install permanent shelving to fit storage needs.
 Choose functional doors that optimize access.

 Laundry Closet Layout